 The first time I set foot inside the Louvre Museum, I had already been living in Paris for three or four years.
 The guests I accompanied were astounded that I’d never bothered to visit the collections there, but I’m a huge fan of smaller galleries and museums.
 Getting overwhelmed and suffering from waves of claustrophobia or even mild heat-induced panic simply doesn’t happen when visiting the latter, for one thing.
 What’s more, some of the most mesmerizing collections are housed in small museums in Paris: ones that too often get overlooked, especially for lack of time.

-Particularly if you’ve already visited the big-ticket museums on a first trip to the capital, I would recommend spending some quality time exploring the following collections.
+Particularly if you’ve already visited the big-ticket museums and other attractions on a first trip to Paris, I would recommend spending some quality time exploring the following collections.
 I’ve chosen them using purely subjective criteria: they’re simply beloved places that I’ve visited numerous times in most cases, and deserve (I think) a closer look.
 This list from Fodors and this one from Conde Nast Traveller are also quite useful, and include a number of other museums I don’t mention here.

 1. The Orangerie

 For a peaceful moment of reprieve from the crazed metropolitan pace, there’s really no place like the Musée de l’Orangerie, in my book.
 The permanent collection houses Nymphéas (Water Lillies), a sublime series of murals from master Impressionist Claude Monet.
 This series of eight mesmerizing, curved panels fill two egg-shaped galleries, giving the illusion of a never-ending loop of watery, dreamy, light-infused landscapes.